daihong391/StuManage/README.md

 The corresponding databases used in the project, is showing as above, and it is divided into
 4 parts, Administer, Teacher, Student and Course.

+### 1.1 Environment
+This project is developing on Windows 8, and the edition of Django and Python are 1.7.8 and 3.4.3,
+respectively.

 ## 2. Details
 ### 2.1 HTML
 #### 2.1.1 Main Page